ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/index.rst

    risk_factors/*

-To document a new component or an entirely new simulation, you should start with one of the following templates, referring to the above pages for more information.
+To document a new component or an entirely new simulation, you should start with one of the following templates (if applicable), referring to the above pages for more information.
 The Concept Model Template is the starting point for designing a new Vivarium simulation, whereas the other templates are for discrete components within a simulation.

 .. toctree::
   :maxdepth: 2